camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/25-sentries/10-sentry.html.md

 A `planItemOnPart` must always reference a plan item by the attribute `sourceRef`.
 This plan item must be contained by the same stage the sentry is defined in.
 The child element `standardEvent` can the identifier of any lifecycle transition from that plan item's lifecycle and that is supported by the camunda engine.
 Note that different plan item definitions define different lifecycles.
 For details on valid lifecycle transitions, see the [Lifecycles](ref:#concepts-plan-item-lifecycles) section.

 As an alternative to `sourceRef`, the CMMN specification allows to define an attribute `sentryRef` responsible for referencing another sentry such that the onPart is fulfilled when the plan item that sentry references performs the *exit* state transition.
-This attribute is currently not supported by the camunda engine.
+This attribute is currently not supported by the Camunda engine.

 Note that it is possible to have any number of OnParts which allows to combine multiple events.
-All OnParts must be fulfilled for a sentry to occur, i.e. specifying multiple OnParts is a conjunction of multiple events.
+All OnParts must be fulfilled for a sentry to occur, i.e., specifying multiple OnParts is a conjunction of multiple events.
 An OnPart is fulfilled as soon as the element it is defined on performs the specified lifecycle transition.
 It is irrelevant whether this element performs any other subsequent lifecycle transitions.

 ## IfPart

 An IfPart defines an additional condition that is checked when all OnParts of the sentry are fulfilled.
 Only if the IfPart evaluates to `true`, the sentry is fulfilled.
-In camunda, a sentry with an IfPart looks as follows:
+In Camunda, a sentry with an IfPart looks as follows:

 ```xml
 <sentry id="Sentry_1">